zoe-edwards/h5bp-publish-tree/README.md

 	|   |   |   |   |-- index.php
 	|   |-- core
 	|   `-- packages
+	|
 	`-- public_html
-	    |-- apple-touch etc...
+	    |-- apple-touch etc
 	    |-- css
 	    |-- js
 	    |-- img
 	    `-- index.php

 In this situation, one would add ‘fuel/app/views/welcome/index.php’ to ‘file.pages’ in ‘project.properties’.
+Or you could add ‘fuel/app/views/**/*.php’ to all PHP files.

 Limitations
 -----------